plivo-java-ee/plivo-java-ee/README.md

 ```

-and after you can send a sms in simple way:
+and after that, you can send a sms in simple way:

 ```
 try {